Check How Website Looks in Different Versions Of Internet Explorer, Chrome, Firefox, Android & Safari Browsers

 Site owners and beginners to web design should know from the start that your site will not and cannot look the same in all browsers and operating systems and some visitors on certain devices will run into some sort of difficulty on your site.

-Your website CAN’T look the same in ALL of these browsers, but if it looks crap in most of the popular browsers, then you might have a problem.
+Your website CAN’T look the same in ALL of these browsers, but if it looks poor in most of the popular browsers, then you might have a problem.

 In fact – Google specifically state in their Webmaster Technical Guidelines that you should: